FAQs for IDRC Research Awards 2019 Call

 No. The Research Award is offered for an uninterrupted period of twelve months.

-Results for the Research Awards call will be available by late November in the call page.
+Results for the Research Awards call will be available by late November at the bottom of the call page.

 No, Research Awardees are only based in IDRC offices.